Raythonic/watiba/README.md

 ### Command Results
-The results of the command issued in backticks are available in the properties of the object returned by Watiba in an object.
-Treat the backticked command as a normal Python object.
-Following are its properties:
+The results of the command issued in backticks are available in the properties of the object returned by Watiba.
+Following are those properties:

-- stdout - array of output lines from the command normalized for display
+- stdout - **array** of output lines from the command normalized for display
-- stderr - array of standard error output lines from the command normalized for display
+- stderr - **array** of standard error output lines from the command normalized for display
-- exit_code - integer exit code value from command
+- exit_code - **integer** exit code value from command
-- cwd - current working directory after command was executed
+- cwd - **string** current working directory after command was executed

 ## Asynchronous Spawning and Promises